-Simon Robinson (Executive Chairman); Sohail Bhatti (Finance Director); Sean Nicolson (independent non-executive director).
+Simon Robinson (Executive Chairman); Sohail Bhatti (Finance Director); Sean Nicolson (Senior Independent Non-executive Director).

 As a relatively small company, we currently only have one independent non-executive director.
 The board regularly considers the merit of appointing one or more additional independent non-executive directors.
-Any appointment of additional non-executive directors will affect the Company's resources and the availability of candidates with appropriate expertise that would complement the skills of the current directors.